f-viktor/GPU-Passthrough_Arch-Linux/README.md

 https://bufferoverflow.io/gpu-passthrough/

 # Checking software requirements
-easiest things first, you need some kernel after 4.1 I belive to support vfio-pci, you can check your kernel version via
+Easiest things first, you need some kernel after 4.1 I belive to support vfio-pci, you can check your kernel version via
 ```
 uname -r
 ```